a11ywatch/kayle/fast_htmlcs/README.md

 If other language support is required a custom version can be built by adding more translations in `Translations/*.js` and using the grunt build process described above.

+Traditional Chinese support is WIP.
+We have translations for simplified.

 ## Contributing and reporting issues

 To report any issues with using HTML_CodeSniffer, please use the